withinJoel/Joanium-Framework/README.md

   <a href="https://joanium.com/docs">📖 Docs</a> ·
   <a href="https://joanium.com/marketplace">🛍️ Marketplace</a> ·
   <a href="https://www.joanium.com/download">⬇️ Download</a> ·
-  <a href="https://github.com/joanium/joanium/discussions">💬 Discussions</a>
+  <a href="https://github.com/joanium/joanium-Classic/discussions">💬 Discussions</a>
 </p>

 ---

-> **Joanium** is a local-first AI desktop app that goes far beyond a chat window.
+> **Joanium Classic** is a local-first AI desktop app that goes far beyond a chat window.
 It knows your projects and files, runs automations on a schedule, operates background agents, connects to GitHub / Gmail / Drive, and supports every major AI provider — all without sending your data to the cloud.

 ---